AustinCodingAcademy/ACA_academicManagerTraining/steps/studentSupportBuildingRelationships.md

     - While it is your job to support and nurture the growth and learning of our students, at times the class and instructor may need your outside input to steer a student/instructor back on track.
 This may include difficult meetings, requesting to talk outside, or calling in a supervisor to help you navigate the situation.

 - **Show Up to Class w/o Interrupting Flow**
-    - During group work, jump into discussions with students with genuine interest.
+    - Know when to speak and when to sit back.
+While the instructor is speaking let the students listen to them.
+During group work, jump into discussions with students with genuine interest.
 Use this time to connect with them over code!
 You can also use what you learn there as a topic for follow-up later on.

 ## Go to [Student Support: Process](../steps/studentSupportProcess.md)